-Get a different perspective of Paris by joining a river cruise.
-Timeout has a good review of the best River Seine cruises.
+Get a different perspective of Paris by joining a romantic river cruise along the Seine.

 We booked a campervan site via a third-party booking site.
 It wasn’t cheap at €43 a night, but sometimes it’s justified.
 Our decision was based on its reasonably central location to Paris (about 15 kilometres distance) so that getting into the city by public transport wasn’t too difficult.